 Successful applicants to the History Honors program enjoy a unique opportunity to craft their thesis project from the ground up.
 Spending two quarters engaged in primary-source research under the guidance of a faculty member specializing in their subject area, students will produce a piece of work similar in structure and analysis to the articles professional historians submit for publication.

-Success in history Honors is not predetermined by G.P.A.
-A student who is considering applying to the program should think deeply about the descriptions below and decide whether or not they want to engage in such intense independent research.
+Success in history Honors is not predetermined by GPA.
+Students who are considering applying to the program should think deeply about the descriptions below and decide whether or not they want to engage in such intense independent research.
+Since students are required to take all three courses with the rest of the Honors cohort, they will need to make sure this coursework doesn't conflict with other opportunities or classes.
 Students considering honors may have a project outline or several in mind at the time of their application.
 These topics should be shared as part of their application.
 The "With Honors in History" on an honors student's diploma is not an end in itself, but rather marks the rigorous process by which a student becomes better prepared for post-graduate work, or employment which requires such a skill set.

 Declaring Honors in the History Major